rackerlabs/rackspace-how-to/content/managed-operations/add-an-object-group-with-firewall-manager-v2.md

 6. In the **Group Name** field, type the name of the object-group.

     We recommend using a name that directly relates to the access that this object-group will grant.
 We also recommend using all uppercase letters with dashes separating word groups.
-For example, if an object-group will be used to give John Doe SSH access to the web servers over TCP port 22, you might name the object-group `JOHNDOE-WEBSRVS-22`.
+For example, if an object-group will be used to give John Doe SSH access to the web servers over Transmissiong Control Protocol (TCP) port 22, you might name the object-group `JOHNDOE-WEBSRVS-22`.

 7. To add IP hosts or subnet ranges to the group, click **Add IP(s)**.

 8. In the text field, type a single IP address or subnet, or enter a list of IP addresses or subnets, with each unique item on its own line.

-    If you need help creating a custom subnet range, click the CIDR link under the text field.
+    If you need help creating a custom subnet range, click the Classless Inter-Domain Routing (CIDR) link under the text field.
 The drop-down changes to an input range field.
 Define the IP range required and click **Convert IPs**.
 Firewall Manager v2 converts the IP range into the exact CIDR values required.

     **Note:** Firewall Manager v2 permits only `/24` to `/32` subnet sizes.
-If you require a subnet size larger than `/24`, contact Support to manually add this value for you.
+If you require a subnet size larger than `/24`, contact Rackspace Support to manually add this value for you.

 9. Click **Add IP**.